 Issues like aging roofs, outdated wiring, older plumbing, foundation movement, moisture problems, or heating system concerns are common.
 A standard home inspection typically costs a few hundred dollars, a small price compared to the cost of unexpected repairs after closing.

-In some cases, a pre-offer inspection can be a clever compromise, especially when there is an offer date.
+Sometimes, a pre-offer inspection can be a clever compromise, especially when there is an offer date.

 8. Ignoring first-time buyer programs and incentives